petruspierre/docs.keycloakify.dev/basics/testing-your-theme/with-vite-or-webpack-in-dev-mode.md

 {% endtab %}
 {% endtabs %}

-The pageId parameter of the getKcContextMock let you decide what page you want to test.\
+The pageId parameter of the getKcContextMock lets you decide what page you want to test.\
-The overrides parameter let you modify the the default kcContext mock for the page.\
+The overrides parameter lets you modify the default kcContext mock for the page.\
 \
 For example you can overwrite the kcContext.locale.currentLanguageTag to preview your page in a different language.